SokhibjonZamonov/FSND-Capstone-Project/API_README.md

     GET /

- - Renders to a welcome page pemplate
+ - Renders to a welcome page template
  - No authorization is required

 ## Actors